Subscribe for updates on registration and scholarship dates, deadlines, and announcements.

 Invoice Payment and Group Registrations: If you would prefer to pay by invoice/check, or would like to pay for a group of registrants, please email Columbia.Exposome@gmail.com with details.

 Registration Fee: This fee includes course material, which will be made available to all participants both during and after the conclusion of the training.

 Cancellations: Cancellation notices must be received via email at least 30 days prior to the training start date in order to receive a full refund, minus a $75 administrative fee.
 Cancellation notices received via email 14-29 days prior to the training will receive a 75% refund, minus a $75 administrative fee.
 Please email your cancellation notice to Columbia.Exposome@gmail.com.
 Due to workshop capacity and preparation, we regret that we are unable to refund registration fees for cancellations <14days prior to the training.

 If you are unable to attend the training, we encourage you to send a substitute within the same registration category.
 Please inform us of the substitute via email at least one week prior to the training to include them on attendee communications, updated registration forms, and materials.
 Should the substitute fall within a different registration category your credit card will be credited/charged respectively.
 Please email substitute inquiries to Columbia.Exposome@gmail.com.
 In the event Columbia must cancel the event, your registration fee will be fully refunded.

 Want updates on new Boot Camp details or registration deadlines?
 Subscribe here.

 Questions?
 Email the Boot Camp team here.

-The Exposome Boot Camp is hosted by Columbia University's Department of Environmental Health Sciences in the Mailman School of Public Health and the Irving Institute for Clinical and Translational Research.
-The 2019 Boot Camp received additional support from the Society of Toxicology (SOT).
+The Exposome Boot Camp is hosted by Columbia University's SHARP Program in the Mailman School of Public Health and the Irving Institute for Clinical and Translational Research.